Former Brazilian President Jair Bolsonaro orchestrated a systematic assault on the Amazon and the world is paying the price.

 Case Overview

-In October 2021, AllRise filed a landmark complaint against former Brazilian President Jair Bolsonaro at the International Criminal Court, marking the first attempt to hold a head of state criminally accountable for environmental destruction on this scale.
+In October 2021, AllRise filed a landmark complaint against former Brazilian President Jair Bolsonaro at the International Criminal Court.
+It is the first attempt to hold a head of state criminally accountable for environmental destruction on this scale.

-The case alleges crimes against humanity arising from policies that accelerated deforestation, undermined environmental protections, and violated the rights of Indigenous peoples and other communities who depend on and defend the Amazon.
-By transforming systemic harm into enforceable justice, this case sets a global precedent for accountability, showing that even the most powerful leaders can be challenged when law and evidence converge.
+The complaint alleges crimes against humanity linked to policies that accelerated deforestation, undermined protections, and violated the rights of Indigenous peoples and local communities.
+By turning systemic harm into enforceable justice, this case sets a global precedent: even the most powerful leaders can be challenged when law and evidence converge.

 The Evidence